Let's get rid of the term, "socialization."

 Unsocialized or improperly socialized dogs tend to be fearful.
 Fear is the primary cause of aggression.
 Aggressive dogs have a hard time thriving in human society.
 It’s plain and simple.

 “Oh my gosh, he’s afraid of the food bowl!”
 This may sound odd, but I’ve heard it many times in my puppy classes over the years when puppies shy away from what seems to us to be a perfectly normal-looking bowl.
-We do a food bowl exercise in class (visit my YouTube channel to see the exercise) but puppies who routinely eat from a ceramic bowl can be fearful of the shiny stainless steel bowl in class.
+We do a food bowl exercise in class, but puppies who routinely eat from a ceramic bowl can be fearful of the shiny stainless steel bowl in class.
 Why?
 They hadn’t been “socialized” to eating from anything except ceramic.
 I assign my students the task of offering meals from as many different objects and places as possible (such as the lid to a pan, a wok, a baking pan, in the shower stall, etc.).
 What better way to create a positive first impression than with a good meal?

 What is “socialization?”

 Socialization is the “exposure to novelty.”
 Positive and numerous dog/dog and human interactions are very important, but they are just a drop in the socialization bucket.
 We tend to underestimate the power of experiencial socialization, e.g., positive exposure to “new and different” in all its nuances, from walking on slippery tile floors to the sound of flapping banners, sudden noises, strange smells, etc. Puppy socialization is like a marathon: we need to cover a lot of ground in a very short amount of time.